jucor/Scumm-theDocs/docs/_build/html/_sources/proposal.rst.txt

 Areas of focus
 --------------
-1. Users often look for a quick start guide to get going as quickly as possible.
-   While the install of ScummVM can be complex on some platforms, installing it onto Windows, Mac or Linux is not.
-   A quickstart guide should cover this basic install, as well as how to load, add and launch a game.

-2. New users need a comprehensive guide for installing ScummVM on any of the supported platforms, especially in cases where the install is not intuitive, or where the user may not have a strong technical base.
+1. New users need a comprehensive guide for installing ScummVM on any of the supported platforms, especially in cases where the install is not intuitive, or where the user may not have a strong technical base.

    The installation page should cover the following:
       - Any system requirements/prerequisites.
       - How to download the appropriate version of ScummVM.
       - How to install ScummVM.
       - How to load games onto the chose platform, especially where it is not the platform the game was designed for.
       - How to launch ScummVM, add a game, and launch a game.

    Where possible, I will use screenshots, gifs, and other visual aids to enhance understanding.

 2. Existing users need reference documents that explain how to use ScummVM.

 The reference documents should cover the following:

- -  The Launcher interface; What each window and tab looks like as well as how they function.
+-  The Launcher interface; What each window and tab looks like as well how they function.
 -  An explanation of the available settings, both global and game-specific.
 -  Keyboard shortcuts/hotkeys.

 3. Advanced users need additional behind-the-scenes options to tweak how their games run, including how to report any bugs.